 Yes, a message can be canceled before it is sent.
 Please see the API docs for a code sample.

-Please note that repeatedly scheduling and canceling a large number of messages could consume your account's scheduled message cap.
-See "Limit of messages that can be in a scheduled state at any time" above for details.
+Please note that repeatedly scheduling and canceling a large number of messages could consume your account's scheduled message allocation.
+See "Max number of scheduled messages" above for details.

 Can I schedule messages more than 7 days in advance?